rylansedlacek/blvflag/README.md

 <h2>About:</h2>

-- Individual study project at the University of Mary Washington.
+- An individual study project at the <i> University of Mary Washington </i>
-- based off of blvrun: <i>TODO LINK</i>
+- based off of blvrun: https://arxiv.org/pdf/2401.16654

 <h2>Features:</h2>